nixworks/public/news/2010/11/7/README.md

 ##### United States
 ### [Fourteen people are killed in United States drone attacks in North Waziristan, Pakistan. ](/news/2010/11/7/fourteen-people-are-killed-in-united-states-drone-attacks-in-north-waziristan-pakistan.md)
-_Context: drone aircraft, United States, Pakistan, drone attack, North Waziristan_
+_Context: United States, North Waziristan, Pakistan, drone aircraft, drone attack_

 ##### Sons of Iraq
 ### [At least three people die, including two members of Sons of Iraq due to a bomb planted at their checkpoint in central Iraq, and an imam was shot dead in Baghdad. ](/news/2010/11/7/at-least-three-people-die-including-two-members-of-sons-of-iraq-due-to-a-bomb-planted-at-their-checkpoint-in-central-iraq-and-an-imam-was.md)
-_Context: Sons of Iraq, Baghdad, Iraq, imam_
+_Context: Baghdad, Sons of Iraq, imam, Iraq_

 ##### Queen regnant
 ### [Queen Elizabeth II starts a Facebook page but one is not permitted to "poke" or "befriend" her. ](/news/2010/11/7/queen-elizabeth-ii-starts-a-facebook-page-but-one-is-not-permitted-to-poke-or-befriend-her.md)